venkatram-s/termux-desktop/README.md

 Termux is an *Android terminal emulator* and **Linux environment** app that works directly with **no rooting** or setup required.
 A minimal base system is installed automatically - additional packages are available using the *PKG/APT package manager*.
 More [Here](https://termux.com/)... <br />

-### How To install termux?
+### How To install Termux?

-You can install termux form google play store or from f-droid. <br />
+You can install Termux from **F-droid** (or) **Github**

+> **Note:** The Google Play edition of Termux is an experimental, policy-compliant variant with restrictions and deviations from the main GitHub/F-Droid builds, making it unsuitable as a daily driver and prone to package issues.

 - Get it on [Github](https://github.com/termux/termux-app)
 - Download from [F-Droid](https://f-droid.org/packages/com.termux/) <br />